 Why Traditional Detection Techniques Fall Short

 Traditional security technologies such as firewalls and proxy devices are designed to evaluate traffic passing through gateway devices, leaving them blind to laterally moving network traffic.
-Additionally, these technologies have generally addressed decryption as an add-on rather than part of the tool's core functionality.
-As a result, they suffer from a variety of limitations such as throughput and packet-per-second degradation, limited traffic analysis capabilities, and limited support or no support for commonly abused protocols such as MS-RPC, SMBv3, LDAP, and WINRM in cleartext.
-To make matters worse, attackers can choose to encrypt these protocols on demand, leaving traditional security technology completely blind to malicious traffic.
+Additionally, these technologies have generally addressed decryption as an add-on rather than part of the tool's core functionality resulting in a variety of limitations such as throughput and packet-per-second degradation, limited traffic analysis capabilities, and limited support or no support for commonly abused protocols such as MS-RPC, SMBv3, LDAP, and WINRM.
+To make matters worse, attackers can choose to encrypt these protocols on demand, simultaneously creating a new class of Active Directory living-off-the-land attacks and leaving traditional security technology completely blind to malicious traffic.

 The most common response to the inherent limitations of firewall and proxy solutions is the deployment of IDS/IPS technology to evaluate traffic in the east-west corridor.
-However, this solution suffers from the same performance issues as firewalls and proxy solutions while heavily relying on signature-based and flow-based detection methodologies which are easily evaded and prone to false-positive detections.
+However, this solution suffers from the same performance issues as firewalls and proxy solutions while heavily relying on signature-based and flow-based detection methodologies.
+In addition to being prone to false-positive detections, this makes IDS/IPS solutions easy to evade by both traditional attack techniques as well as the encrypted living-off-the-land approach.

 NDR Takes Over for Traditional Security